nickrusso42518/zhong/README.md

           run faster as well.
 Note that audio narration is only available on MacOS, so Windows and Linux users are always in quiet mode.

-  * `-b`: This prints me Chinese symbols with a black foreground color and a black background color.
-This effectively masks the Chinese symbols, forcing a letter to rely only on the audio narration.
+  * `-m`: Enable mask mode.
+This prints Chinese symbols with a black foreground and background color.
+This effectively masks the Chinese symbols, forcing a learner to rely only on the audio narration.
 For that reason, this option is only available to MacOS users.
-Using the mouse, you can highlight the Chinese symbols to reveal them if you need a hint.
+Using the mouse, you can highlight the Chinese symbols to reveal them if you need a hint; this technique should be used sparingly.

   * `-r`: The MacOS `say` command supports a range of narration rates, depending on the language spoken.
 The slowest (easiest) is 90